Right to return to work

 - be sustainable in the company and be available elsewhere on the labour market

-- not endanger the worker’s health, safety or physical well-being, considering their injury
+- not endanger the worker’s health, safety or physical and psychological well-being, considering their injury

 Obligation to accommodate the worker